Some statistics about Tropical Sandpile Model: Experiments and results

 \subsection{Genus}

 As in the classical algebraic geometry we can define the genus of a curve.
-Together with degree, they are two main invariants of plane curves. \begin{definition} The genus of an $\Omega$-tropical curve $C(f)$ is the number of connected components of $\Omega^\circ\setminus C(f)$ whose closure does not intersect $\partial\Omega$. \end{definition}
+Together with the degree, these are two main invariants of plane curves. \begin{definition} The genus of an $\Omega$-tropical curve $C(f)$ is the number of connected components of $\Omega^\circ\setminus C(f)$ whose closure does not intersect $\partial\Omega$. \end{definition}

-For example, the genus of the curve on Figure~\ref{ex:1} is one, as well as the genus of the curve on Figure~\ref{fig_ShrinkPhi}.
-In the classical algebraic geometry, the genus represents the dimension of deformations of a curve in a given class of curves.
+For example, the genus of the curve on Figure~\ref{ex:2} is one, as well as the genera of the curves on Figure~\ref{fig_ShrinkPhi}.
+In classical algebraic geometry, the genus represents the dimension of the deformations of a curve in a given class of curves.
 Thus, in our setting where the dimension of deformations of a curve $C(G_P0_\Omega)$ is naturally the number $|P|$ of points, we would expect that the genus of $G_P0_\Omega$ is equal to $P$.
 Indeed, this is the case for a generic collection $P$ of points.